QIWEB/QIWEB.github.io/_posts/2018-06-13-start with nginx server.md

      - nginx
 ---

-OK let's start with nginx server to proxy your server <br>
+OK let's using nginx to proxy your server <br>

 nginx is very popular proxy server , most companies are using this server to proxy their application, <br>